There are 2 main options for waxing your snowboard.

 To wax your snowboard you will need the following:

-- Wax (get cold wax if you know you’ll be in cold conditions, warm wax if you know you’ll be riding in warm conditions or all-temperature wax if your conditions are changeable or if you’re not sure).
+- Wax (get cold wax if you know you’ll be in cold conditions, warm wax if you know you’ll be riding in warm conditions or all-temperature wax if your conditions are changeable or if you’re not sure – more on choosing wax).

 - Waxing Iron (some people use a regular clothing iron.
 I’ve never tried it so I can’t vouch for the effectiveness.
 I use a snowboard waxing specific iron.
 Keep in mind if you use a clothing iron, you won’t be able to use it for clothes again once you’ve used it to wax your board)